 - Sacred Cenote - This sink-hole was the recipient of a great many sacrificial objects.

 Chichen Itza is located 125 miles from Cancun and 75 miles from Mérida.
 It can be visited as a day trip from either location, and there are also a few hotels nearby in case you would like to arrive the previous day and get an early start visiting the ruins before the heat of the day sets in and the crowds begin to arrive.

 The site is open every day from 8 am to 5 pm.
 Time spent visiting the site generally ranges from 3 hours to a full day.

 The admission fee for Chichén Itzá archaeological site is 188 pesos per person (for non-Mexicans), free for children 12 and under.
 There is an extra charge for use of video camera or tripod on the site.

-Dress appropriately: Natural fiber clothing that will protect you from the sun (a hat is a good idea too) and comfortable walking shoes.
+Dress appropriately: Choose natural fiber clothing that will protect you from the sun (a hat is a good idea too) and comfortable walking shoes.
 Use sunblock and take water with you.

 If you visit Chichen Itza as part of an organized day trip from Cancun you will find that it makes for a long day, and you'll arrive at the hottest time of day.
 Another option is to rent a car and either make an earlier start or arrive the afternoon before and stay overnight at one of the nearby hotels.